tritchie4/databricks-engineer-cert-notes/README.md

   - JSON file
 - Delta Lake creates a new file for updates
 - Will make further updates in a NEW file (parquet file) with those updates rather than updating existing data file it last created
+- All of the data is broken down into one or many parquet files, log files are broken down into one or many JSON files, and each transaction creates a new data file(s) and log file
 - The Delta Log is only concerned with the latest file
 - takeaway: Delta Lake guarantees that you will always get the most recent version of the data
 - Data log enables ACID transactions to object storage